Seattle's Child

 For many of us, the upcoming Thanksgiving break is a wonderful time to spend with family and friends.
 But what are you going to do with all the days off?
 There’s only so much stuffing you can eat and only so much holiday shopping a family can endure before the fatigue sets in.

-Make Thanksgiving Day fancy
+Make Thanksgiving Day fancy.

 Not having family over and making it an intimate affair?
 Make the day special by changing up the menu.
 At my house, we’re forgoing the turkey in favor of a simple roast chicken, but my kids and husband do insist on cranberry sauce and “too much pie.”
 But even though you aren’t doing a daylong cook-fest (takeout, anyone?) you can still make the meal special.
 Have your kids make decorations for the table.
 Make it fancy and dress up for the family gathering or virtual call (from the waist up is just fine).
 Bring out the good napkins and fold them up in a special way.
 It’ll make all that pie taste better.

-Make holiday cards and gifts
+Make holiday cards and gifts.

-November 24 is Native American Heritage Day
+November 28 is Native American Heritage Day.

-Go for a walk
+Go for a walk or a hike.

 You can do it in almost any weather (I draw the line at freezing rain, particularly if sideways).
 It’s simple and safe, and you can go to different places depending on the time you have and the enthusiasm of your walking buddies.